ClassicPress/classicpress-seo/README.md

 # Classic SEO Plugin (Experimental)

 Classic SEO is the first SEO plugin built specifically to work with ClassicPress.
-The plugin contains many essential SEO tools to help improve your search engine rankings.
+The plugin contains many essential SEO tools to help optimize your website.

 This plugin was created largely as a result of the following ClassicPress petitions: